Correspondents

 - Aka: Miss Goldsworthy

 - Biography: Martha Carolina Goldsworthy was born c.1740 to Philippa Vanbrugh and Burrington Goldsworthy.
-Burrington had held the position of English consul at Leghorn and Cadiz.
-She had one brother; Phillip, who was the Equerry to King George III from 1779.
-She dedicated most of her life to working at the Royal Court with the Royal Children.
-She was well-liked in the Royal Household and seems to have been much more popular amongst the Royal children than her counterpart, Miss Gomm.
-Although she never married or had children, she established a household with Miss Gomm to look after the children of her brother, William Gomm, after his death.
+Her father had held the position of English consul at Leghorn and Cadiz.
+She had one brother, Philip, who was Equerry to King George III from 1779.
+She dedicated most of her life to working at Court with the royal children.
+She was well-liked in the royal household and seems to have been much more popular amongst the royal children than her counterpart, Miss Gomm.
+Although she never married or had children, she established a household with Miss Gomm to look after the children of Gomm's brother, William Gomm, after his death.
 Martha died in 1816.
-Like Mary Hamilton, Martha was a sub-governess, the two continued to correspond frequently after Mary left court.
-They often sent letters with gossip as well as advice on royal etiquette.
+Like Mary Hamilton, Martha was a sub-governess, and the two continued to correspond frequently after Mary left Court, exchanging letters with gossip as well as advice on royal etiquette.

 - Project ID: MCG